farmOS/farmOS/docs/hosting/updating.md

 # Updating farmOS

+**ALWAYS BACKUP YOUR DATABASE, CODE, AND FILES BEFORE ATTEMPTING AN UPDATE!**

 New versions of farmOS will be released on a regular basis, and it's important to stay up-to-date so that you can receive new features, bug fixes, and security patches when they become available.